 Studies suggest that a diet high in antioxidants may help prevent or delay the damaging effects of free radicals.

-Cholesterol and Heart health:
+Black Pepper for Cholesterol and Heart health:

 High blood cholesterol level leads to increased risk of heart disease.
 This is one of the leading causes of death worldwide.
 Black pepper extract has been studied in animals for its potential to reduce cholesterol levels.
 A a study carried out on rats, rats fed with a high-fat diet and a black pepper extract had decreased blood cholesterol levels, including LDL (bad) cholesterol.
 The same effects were not seen in the control group.